 How to Submit:

-1. Complete the entry form online (Deadline: April 20, 2020), and pay submission fee ($30 per entry for publishers with 10 or fewer titles a year, $50 per entry for publishers with more than 10 titles a year).
+1. Complete the entry form online (now closed), and pay submission fee ($30 per entry for publishers with 10 or fewer titles a year, $50 per entry for publishers with more than 10 titles a year).